eamsdev/MiniBlog/src/assets/posts/1_20221229_Bundle_Size.md

 _OK... thats pretty big_.
 This led me to do some research about Gzip compression, and that's when I learned that it is uncommon for minified JS files to be served uncompressed, as modern browsers typically support Gzip compression.

-Lets add Gzip plugin and see how much the bundle size can be improved.
+Let's add Gzip plugin and see how much the bundle size can be improved.
 In the plugins section of your webpack configuration, add the following.

 ```js
 plugins: [